Benedict's reagent: Organic analysis

 To test for the presence of monosaccharides and reducing disaccharide sugars in food, the food sample is dissolved in water and a small amount of Benedict's reagent is added.
 During a water bath, which is usually 4–10 minutes, the solution should progress through the colors of blue (with no reducing sugar present), orange, yellow, green, red, and then brick red precipitate or brown (if a high concentration of reducing sugar is present).
 A color change would signify the presence of a reducing sugar.

 The common disaccharides lactose and maltose are directly detected by Benedict's reagent because each contains a glucose with a free reducing aldehyde moiety after isomerization.

 Sucrose (table sugar) contains two sugars (fructose and glucose) joined by their glycosidic bond in such a way as to prevent the glucose undergoing isomerization to an aldehyde, or fructose to alpha-hydroxy-ketone form.
 Sucrose is thus a non-reducing sugar which does not react with Benedict's reagent.
 However, sucrose indirectly produces a positive result with Benedict's reagent if heated with dilute hydrochloric acid prior to the test, although it is modified during this treatment as the acidic conditions and heat break the glycosidic bond in sucrose through hydrolysis.
 The products of sucrose decomposition are glucose and fructose, both of which can be detected by Benedict's reagent as described above.

-Starches do not react or react very poorly with Benedict's reagent due to the relatively small number of reducing sugar moieties which occur only at the ends of carbohydrate chains.
+Starches do not react or react very poorly with Benedict's reagent because of lesser number of reducing sugar components that occur at the ends of the carbohydrate chains.
 Other carbohydrates which produce a negative result include inositol.

 Benedict's reagent can also be used to test for the presence of glucose in urine, elevated levels of which is known as glucosuria.
 Glucosuria can be indicative of diabetes mellitus, but Benedict's test is not recommended or used for diagnosis of the aforementioned condition.
 This is due to the possibility of a reaction in which the presence of other reducing substances such as ascorbic acid, drugs (levodopa, contrast used in radiological procedures) and homogentisic acid (alkaptonuria) creates a false positive.

 As color of the obtained precipitate can be used to infer the quantity of sugar present in the solution, the test is semi-quantitative.
 A greenish precipitate indicates about 0.5 g% concentration; yellow precipitate indicates 1 g% concentration; orange indicates 1.5 g% concentration; and red indicates 2 g% or higher concentration.